5 quick tips on how to declutter your homestead before the spring season.

-I’ve talked about decluttering your life before.
-I want to tell you how I specifically declutter the outside ‘branch’ of my homestead.
-It’s not something I ever realized was important until I got bored one day and tackled my shed.
+Decluttering my yard/outside the house is not something I ever realized was important until I got bored one day and tackled my shed.
 After that, I spiraled from there, really.
-What better time to have a completely decluttered shed, yard, etc. than before spring season hits and gardening, breeding, etc. starts and you have little time to think of it?
+What better time to have a completely decluttered shed, yard, etc. than before spring season hits?

 Ground rules for decluttering your homestead before the spring

 - Be realistic about your timeline – you won’t be able to do everything in one day.

 - Also, be realistic about the magnitude of the project you’re taking on.

 - When you start, accept and acknowledge how far you have come.
 This kind of task can be intimidating so pat yourself on the back when you’ve achieved a milestone!

 - Last, focus on one task at a time.
 Finish it completely before you move on to avoid burnout and completely giving up.

 Since I’ve already brought it up, I’ll start with decluttering your homestead shed.
 Picture this: You’re in the middle of a huge project and you need that one screwdriver.
 You walk into the shed and it looks like a tornado swept through, twice, and you can’t find the screwdriver after 45 minutes of looking so you just quick and go watch an episode of Grey’s Anatomy picking the project up the next day.
 Discard any expired products, donate any extra tools you might not need.
 Recycle any other items you haven’t used in over a year.
 Once you’re done creating a purge-pile, tidy everything in a way that makes it the easiest for you to use.
 You will not regret the time you spend doing this!
 Finally, SWEEP!
 YES, I said sweep.
 It is surprisingly satisfying to sweep a shed.